theolivenbaum/resin/README.md

 ####DocumentWriter

 Documents are persisted on disk.
-How they look on disk is not very interesting.

 The in-memory equivalent of a document file is this: